metashell/metashell/docs/manual/how_to.md

 the overload resolution just by looking at the code.
 Mdb can help in debugging this by showing you all the types that are instantiated while templates are substituted.

+Note: this section about SFINAE is still a work in progress.
+It will be expanded with examples soon.